Do Garment Bags Count as Carry-On? (Answered)

 5. Invest in a Portable Garment Steamer

-With a portable garment steamer, you do not have to worry about unsightly creases and wrinkles on your clothes – even if you do not carry them in a garment bag.
+With a portable garment steamer, you don’t have to worry about unsightly creases and wrinkles on your clothes – even if you don’t carry them in a garment bag.
 The steamer effectively smoothes out every wrinkle and crease, leaving your suit as pristine as when it came from the dry cleaner.

-There is an important catch for using a garment steamer, though.
-While it is useful enough to make wrinkles disappear, a steamer is not an adequate substitute for actually dry cleaning and pressing your clothes.
+There’s an important catch for using a garment steamer, though.
+While it’s useful enough to make wrinkles disappear, a steamer isn’t an adequate substitute for actually dry cleaning and pressing your clothes.

-With a little ingenuity, creativity, and plain common-sense precautions, you can maximize the space in your carry-on bag such that you do not need to check any luggage on your flight.
-If all you are traveling with is the carry-on and whatever personal item you have in your hands, there is no way the airline can lose your luggage.
+With a little ingenuity, creativity, and plain common-sense precautions, you can maximize the space in your carry-on bag such that you don’t need to check any luggage on your flight.
+If all you’re traveling with is the carry-on and whatever personal item you have in your hands, there’s no way the airline can lose your luggage.

 Here are 5 quick tips that’ll save you from going through the trouble or spending extra money by using the permitted carry-on luggage allowance more efficiently.